Biography

 days Nicholas did so and was rewarded with a second vision in which the

-deceased confrere expressed his gratitude and assurance that a great number
+deceased confrère expressed his gratitude and assurance that a great number

 of people were now enjoying the presence of God through Nicholas’ prayers.

-As this event became known, many people approached Nicholas, asking his
+As this event became known, many people approached

-intercession on behalf of their own deceased relatives and friends.
+own deceased relatives and friends.

 Like many